Author, Photographer, Musician, Publisher

 Frere Jacques Tuba and Brass Quartet p2

 A version for tuba was a facetious challenge from a musician friend.
-The original arrangement is of a simple melodic line for tuba with string quartet accompaniment.
-Subsequent versions including tuba with wind and brass quartets, are more adventurous.
-These last two were pronounced unplayable on a traditional instrument with valves.
+The first arrangement is of a simple melodic line for tuba with string quartet accompaniment.
+Subsequent versions are more adventurous.
+The version above was pronounced unplayable on a traditional instrument with valves.
 Then I saw a musician playing a tuba with keys at a Proms Concert and rest more easily.

 My Mum is Beautiful